 The Cost of Renting a Car in Cyprus

-We traveled around Cyprus for one week last time and paid about €25 a day in the high season, which was a pretty decent deal in my opinion!
-I generally like to check comparison sites so I can get the best prices.
-My favorites to look at are:
+We traveled around Cyprus for one week last time and paid about €30 a day in the high season, which was a pretty decent deal!
+I generally like to check comparison sites to get the best prices.

 Booking a Rental Car in Cyprus

 Nowadays, booking a car rental Cyprus is easy before you arrive in the country.
 We think the benefits of doing this are huge.
 Not only are you ‘guaranteed’ the vehicle you’ve opted for, reducing stress levels, but you’ll be charged less for renting that same vehicle simply because you’ve pre-booked.
 Walking up and trying to book a car is one of the worst things you can do for your wallet.